miklevin/MikeLev.in/_posts/2022-05-06-what-if-my-life-were-just-beginning-now.md

 headline: "Gaining Wisdom Through Life's Journey: Reflections on My 51 Years of Experience"
 description: I'm 51 years old and have gained a lot of wisdom over the years.
 From understanding my likes and dislikes and the role of major events in my life, to recognizing the importance of financial security, I have learned a lot.
 I regret not taking up Python sooner, and I'm grateful for the opportunities Unix has given me.
 Despite the ups and downs, I wouldn't change my path and am content with how things have turned out.
 Read my blog post to learn more about my journey and
 keywords: Life, Wisdom, Likes, Dislikes, Events, Financial Security, Python, Unix, Git, Mercurial, Opportunities, Ups, Downs, Path, Contentment, Understanding, Essential Vibe, Circumstances, Birth, Childhood, Isolation, Town, Village, City, Metropolis, Inner Self, Fiction, Non-Fiction, Science-Fiction, Ian M. Banks, The Culture, Empire-Building, Happiness, Financial Security, Internalized Abilities,
-categories: wisdom, python, linux, git
+categories: git, linux, python, wisdom
 permalink: /blog/what-if-my-life-were-just-beginning-now/
 layout: post
 group: blog